 Resplendent in the aura of splendour Fatehpur Sikhri is a major highlight of Uttar Pradesh Tourism.
 Derived from Arab and central Asian tent encampments, the Imperial Complex is a work of pavilions arranged in formal geometry on a piece of land.
 Furthermore, Fatehpur Sikhri is a work of Akbar's genius as reflected in its Major Attractions-

 As the name suggests, Hall of Public Audience, it was meant to hold public meeting and gatherings.
 The settlement of public grievances at the hands of the Emperor took place over here.
-It is a multi-bayed rectangular pavilion like structure which faces a large open space.
+It is a multi-bayed rectangular pavilion-like structure which faces an ample open space.
 Standing on 49 pillars, the Diwan-i-Aam consists of a Jharokha

 type chamber which is also known as Takht-i-Murassa.
 This place has beautiful decorations all over its pillars and walls.
 Made of Marble is the Bethak where the ministers were to sit.
 Two gateways and three aisles divide the hall.

 Built in the Persian architectural style, this building was the hall of private audience.
 Only the royal members assembled here to discuss private affairs.
 It has a roof with four Chattris.
 The Central Pillar

 with a square base and an octagonal shaft has brought fame to the architectural masterpiece.
 Floral and Geometrical designs increase the beauty of the base and the shaft.
 Furthermore, it's thirty-six meandering paths act as a support to Akbar's platform.
 These are connected to every corner of the building on the first floor by four stone walkways.